indigotree/www-bagnallcentre-com/content/whats-on/life-clubs.md

 So if you want to get more out of life, be in control, turn your life around, come along once a month and learn to Laugh More, Love More, Play More and Earn More!

-Come along to one Club as a ‘taster’ then book up for the whole course.
+Come along to the first Club for free as a taster.

+Then book any of the following packages:-
-1 Workshop £50.
+1 x Workshop £50

-3 Consecutive Workshops £125.
+3 x Workshops £125

-10 Workshops £350.
+10 xWorkshops £300

+Make a clear commitment to your Life in 2018 and in 2019 you will have the best life EVER!

 **Beware – LIFE CLUBS will change your Life!!**